The survey sample

 visibility to SSD content to advertisers and non advertisers.
 (Approximately one

-third of all SSD vendors were advertisers at some time during the period of the
+third of all SSD vendors worldwide were advertisers at some time during the

-responders).
-The second place was tied between M-Systems and Texas Memory
+Networks (22% of responders).
+The second place was tied between M-Systems and

-left out some very small SSD vendors from the named list - but this didn't stop
+deliberately left out some very small SSD vendors from the named list - but this

-them getting mentions in the "other" input box.
-This was useful to us
+didn't stop them getting mentions in the "other" input box.
+This was

-as a publisher too - because some of the "other" vendors suggested by
+useful to us as a publisher too - because some of the "other" vendors

-readers were companies we hadn't heard about.
-So we checked them out and added
+suggested by readers were companies we hadn't heard about.
+So we checked them

 Update on SSD Brand Strength